kct2020/goutpal-com-skeleventy/site/blog/balsamic-vinegar-and-gout/index.md

   <figcaption>{{ image_alt }}</figcaption>
 </figure>
 <h2 id="next">Balsamic Vinegar and Your Gout</h2>
 You have learned that balsamic vinegar is probably good for gout.
 But we require more research to be certain.
-So discuss balsamic with your doctor to agree what is a reasonable amount to consume in your circumstances.
+So discuss balsamic vinegar with your doctor to agree what is a reasonable amount to consume in your circumstances.
 Also, consider additional gout-friendly ingredients in your <a href="/2519/dressed-up-food-good-for-gout/">salad dressing for gout</a>.
 Such as ground garlic and garlic vinegar.

 If you still have concerns about {{ topic }}, you should discuss those concerns with your professional health advisers.
 However, if you want help to prepare for that discussion, please see the <a href="#feedback">feedback section</a> below.
 <hr />